About arc42

 Registered Player

-User with an account who can access match history, statistics, and personalized features
+User with an account who can access match history, statistics, and online multiplayer features

 Reverse Proxy